mrEckendonk/todo-today/README.md

 $ npm start
 ```
 ### Usage
-For anyone that whats to learn html & css & Js
+For anyone that whats to learn html & css3 & Js
 ### Run tests
 N/A
 ### Deployment